Native vs Cross-platform App Development: Latest Trends in Mobile App Development 2024

 Budget:

 Budget constraints can play a significant role in your decision.
 Cross-platform development often requires a smaller team and less development time, making it a more cost-effective option.
-However, if you prioritise top-notch performance and a seamless user experience, the additional costs of native development might be justified.
+However, if you prioritize top-notch performance and a seamless user experience, the additional costs of native development might be justified.

 Time to market: